bssrdev/wilderhood/_africandiaries/2015-12-19-African-Diaries-Making-a-image.markdown

 </p>

 <p>
-In my <a href="{{ site.baseurl }}/africandiaries/2015-12-05-African-Diaries-Satisfying-the-soul.html">previous note</a>, I had mentioned a term, <em>"making an image"</em> and <em>"taking an image"</em>.
+In my <a href="{{ site.baseurl }}/africandiaries/2015-12-05-African-Diaries-Satisfying-the-soul.html">previous note</a>, I had mentioned a term, <em>"making a image"</em> and <em>"taking a image"</em>.
 I promised to bring out the difference and here it is.
 The story goes back a quarter century when I had enrolled in The Photographic Society of India (PSI) in Mumbai for a formal course in photography.
 I was dabbling with a camera since high school and somehow felt a need to have a formal education on complete aspects of photography from clicking, to developing my own films,to printing.
 I wanted complete control over the image workflow.
 More on this in another article.
 </p>

 <p>